 Digital Screening Mammography is essential to the early detection of breast cancer, because it can reveal breast tissue abnormalities up to two years before a patient or physician can feel them.
 The U.S. Department of Health and Human Services, the American Cancer Society, the American Medical Association and the American College of Radiology all recommend regular, once-a-year mammograms for all women, beginning at age 40.
 Monthly breast self-exams are suggested for all women over the age of 20.
 Women between the ages of 20 and 39 should have a clinical breast examination every three years.

 Digital mammograms offer the highest-quality images, giving radiologists a crisp, clear view of the breast.
-Unlike traditional film mammograms, a digital mammogram can be lightened or darkened to provide the best possible view of breast tissue.
+Unlike traditional film mammograms, a digital screening mammograms can be lightened or darkened to provide the best possible view of breast tissue.
 The radiation dose to patients from digital mammograms is lower than traditional mammograms.

 The digital screening mammography is especially good at early detection for women who: